RyanBayne/TwitchPress/readme.txt

 New setup step added.
 Please open the Help tab and go to the Installation section.
 Click on the Authorize Main Channel button.

 == Changelog ==
+= 1.7.2 =
+* FIX - Corrected variable name $functions to $function in the new twitchpress_is_sync_due() function.

+= 1.7.1 =
+* DONE - Added new FAQ to Help tab.
+* DONE - Corrected text domain "appointments" to "twitchpress" in around 20 locations.
+* DONE - Prevented direct access to some files in the library directory including library.twitchbot.php for better security.
+* DONE - New functions for managing sync event delays added to core functions file.

+= 1.7.0 =
+* FIX - Authorization of main account was taking user to a broken URL.
+* FIX - PHP 7 does not accept rand( 10000000000000, 99999999999999 ) so broken it down into two separate rand().
+* FIX - Above changes fixes problem when authorizing main account and having missing credentials.

 = 1.6.5 =
 * DEVS - The $code value in class.kraken-api.php is no longer url escaped.
 * DEVS - oAuth part removed from Setup Wizard when submitting application credentials.